-This is for all students at AdventHealth University.
+This policy is for all students at AdventHealth University.

 This policy explains what service anamils and emotional support animals are and when they can be on campus.